KunChen1110/SheetHero/dataset/DatasetV1.md

 [spreadsheet37](Task15/tc15_input08.csv)

 ### Prompt
-Can you merge the dataset, translating the product category name to english?
-And tell me the side of output in terms of rows and columns.
+Here are eight CSV files from the Brazilian e-commerce dataset.
+Please merge them into a single table and translate the product category names to English.
+You must output the merged result as a new Excel file, and in your final answer also report the size of the merged dataset (number of rows and columns).
 ### Answer
-rows : 118310, columns : 39
+rows : 118310, columns : 44

 ### Output file
 [outputfile18](Task15/tc15_output01.xlsx)